Show simple item record

 dc.identifier.urihttp://hdl.handle.net/10454/17072

 dc.description.abstractGold on polydimethylsiloxane (PDMS) stretchable conductors were prepared using a novel approach by interlacing an hydrogenated amorphous carbon (a-C : H) layer between the deposited metal layer and the elastomer.
 AFM analysis of the a-C : H film surface before gold deposition shows nanoscale buckling, the corresponding increase in specific surface area corresponds to a strain compensation for the first 4–6% of bi-axial tensile loading.
 Without this interlayer, the deposited gold films show much smaller and uni-directional ripples as well as more cracks and delaminations.
 With a-C : H interlayer, the initial electrical resistivity of the metal film decreases markedly (280-fold decrease to 8 × 10−6 Ω cm).
 This is not due to conduction within the carbon interlayer; both a-C : H/PDMS and PDMS substrates are electrically insulating.
 Upon cyclic tensile loading, both films become more resistive, but return to their initial state after 20 tensile cycles up to 60% strain.
 Profiling experiments using secondary ion mass spectroscopy and x-ray photoelectron spectroscopy indicate that the a-C : H layer intermixes with the PDMS, resulting in a graded layer of decreasing stiffness.
-We believe that both this graded layer and the surface buckling contribute to the observed improvement in the electrical performance of these stretchable conductors.en_US
+We believe that both this graded layer and the surface buckling contribute to the observed improvement in the electrical performance of these stretchable conductors.

 dc.publisherJournal of Physics D: Applied Physics

-dc.subjectCarbon interlayersen_US
+dc.subjectCarbon interlayers

 dc.date.application2011-03-22

-dc.type.versionNo full-text in the repositoryen_US
+dc.type.versionNo full-text in the repository

 dc.identifier.doihttps://doi.org/10.1088/0022-3727/44/24/245301